Campus Improvement Plan

 Materials, supplies, and resources will be purchased for the implementation of PBIS and Project Class.

-Strategy's Expected Result/Impact: Increase sense of belonging and student pride.
+Increase sense of belonging and student pride.
 Decrease in student discipline.

 Staff Responsible for Monitoring: Teachers